Painting & drawing blog

 8) ASTM STANDARD CONFORMITY

 Although our paint tube was manufactured by a British company, most European paints will indicate their compliance with American standards for paint labeling as regards health and safety.
 These codes are voluntary but have been widely adopted.
-This label indicates that the paint conforms to the American Society for Testing and Materials’ ‘ASTM D 4236’ which is their ‘Standard Practice for labeling Art Materials for Chronic Health Hazards’ set of guidelines.
+This seal indicates that the paint conforms to the American Society for Testing and Materials’ ‘ASTM D 4236’ which is their ‘Standard Practice for labeling Art Materials for Chronic Health Hazards’ set of guidelines.
+Inside will be either a large ‘AP’ (Approved Product’) or ‘CL’ (Cautionary Labeling).
+If there’s a CL label then in the tube will also contain a specific written warning about problems posed by the pigments the paint contains.

 9) ACMI NON-TOXICITY SEAL